Lawrence Community Involvement

 For Workshop Questions, contact Dawna Perez, email@example.com, (978) 738-7605

-Are you looking for an intern, a mature student to help out in your organization 5-10 hours per week?
+Are you looking for a mature student to help out in your organization 5-10 hours per week?
 Does your organization need help with an event (set-up, registration, general support)?
 Maybe the Student Outreach Squad can help!
 SOS is a group of trained students who are excited about helping our local community, representing NECC proudly at local events year-round.

 Contact Silvia Banos, firstname.lastname@example.org (978) 738-7437